The Record, Jan. 31, 2011, V19.14

 (mass communication) is the new executive aide in the dean's office in the College

-of Mass Communication.
-She is a native of middle Tennessee and studied music business
+of Media and Entertainment.
+She is a native of middle Tennessee and studied music

-at Belmont University and psychology at the University of Tennessee-Knoxville.
-She's
+business at Belmont University and psychology at the University of Tennessee-Knoxville.

-been part of the MTSU family since 2008 and will officially begin her new job on Feb.
+She's been part of the MTSU family since 2008 and will officially begin her new job

 (mathematical sciences) presented colloquium talks in December at Ningbo University,